Personal Finance

 (Source: Finder.com)

-This preference is likely due to the fact that digital wallets offer more security and convenience than traditional financial methods.
+This preference likely stems from digital wallets offering enhanced security and convenience compared to traditional financial methods.

 Final Thoughts: Baby Boomer Finances

-The Baby Boomer generation is certainly a unique one – and while the typical Boomer household will certainly face challenges as Boomers age, particularly in regard to their retirement accounts, there are plenty of steps that can be taken to address these challenges.
+The Baby Boomer generation remains unique – while typical Boomer households face challenges as they age, particularly regarding retirement accounts, numerous strategies exist to address these obstacles.